open-telemetry/semantic-conventions/docs/database/database-metrics.md

 It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.

 **[5]:** It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.
-For [homogeneous batch operations](/docs/database/database-spans.md#homogeneous-batches), individual operations will all have the same operation name and so that operation name SHOULD be used, prepended by `BATCH `.
-For [heterogeneous batch operations](/docs/database/database-spans.md#heterogeneous-batches) where individual operations are known to all have the same operation name, that operation name SHOULD be used, prepended by `BATCH `.
-For [heterogeneous batch operations](/docs/database/database-spans.md#heterogeneous-batches) where individual operations are not known to all have the same operation name, `db.operation.name` SHOULD be `BATCH` or some other database system specific term if more applicable.
+For batch operations, if the individual operations are known to have the same operation name then that operation name SHOULD be used prepended by `BATCH `, otherwise `db.operation.name` SHOULD be `BATCH` or some other database system specific term if more applicable.

 **[6]:** If readily available.
 Otherwise, if the instrumentation library parses `db.query.text` to capture `db.operation.name`, then it SHOULD be the first operation name found in the query.